-The deadline to submit student scholarship winners to WAA is July 1.
-To make this possible, please make sure you have enough funds in your scholarship account by July 1 to cover these awards.
+The deadline to submit student scholarship winners to WAA for the spring semester is December 1.
+To make this possible, please make sure you have enough funds in your scholarship account by December 1 to cover these awards.
 Contact Nancy Powell to get your balance.

 Download a Student Scholarship Application Example, the Student Scholarship Award Template, or the Student Scholarships Quick Guide as a print ready PDF.